Emergency Technology, Inc. doing business as

 - Personal Information.
 Buyer Confidential Information may be considered Personal Information protected under privacy or security laws.
 Seller agrees to manage Personal Information in accordance with all laws governing the collection, use or disclosure thereof.
 For purposes of this Contract, “Personal Information” means information that: (1) identifies or can be used to identify an individual; (2) can be used to authenticate an individual; or (3) is otherwise defined by data privacy or security laws as personal information.
 Without limiting the generality of the foregoing, Seller agrees as follows that:

-- In the event Personal Information provided or otherwise made available by Buyer to Seller includes information about individuals protected under EU General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 and its implementing regulations (“GDPR”), Buyer shall be the “data controller” and Seller shall be the “data processor” as those terms are defined in the GDPR, and the parties shall enter into a separate data processing addendum, which shall apply to Seller’s processing of such information; and
+a.
+In the event Personal Information provided or otherwise made available by Buyer to Seller includes information about individuals protected under EU General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 and its implementing regulations (“GDPR”), Buyer shall be the “data controller” and Seller shall be the “data processor” as those terms are defined in the GDPR, and the parties shall enter into a separate data processing addendum, which shall apply to Seller’s processing of such information; and

-- In the event Personal Information provided or otherwise made available by Buyer to Seller includes information about individuals protected under the California Consumer Privacy Act, Cal.
+b.
+In the event Personal Information provided or otherwise made available by Buyer to Seller includes information about individuals protected under the California Consumer Privacy Act, Cal.
 Civ.
 Code §§ 1798.100 et seq. (“CCPA”), Seller certifies that it is acting as a “service provider,” as such term is defined in the CCPA and that it understands and will comply with the restrictions in this Contract relating to Personal Information.
 Seller does not sell, rent, disclose, release, transfer, make available or otherwise communicate, Personal Information to any third party for monetary or other valuable consideration or without restrictions.
 Seller will not retain, use, or disclose Personal Information provided or otherwise made available by Buyer for any purpose other than the specific purpose of performing Seller’s obligations specified in the Contract, and for no other purpose, including a commercial purpose other than providing the goods or services.

 - Injunctive Relief.
 If Seller breaches or threatens to breach the provisions of Paragraph 26 or Paragraph 17, then Buyer’s remedies at law will be inadequate.
 Therefore Buyer shall have the right of specific performance or injunctive relief, or both, in addition to any and all other remedies and rights at law or in equity, and Buyer’s rights and remedies shall be cumulative.